 - Agreed recommendations to enhance stable approaches

-- Review of the results of the survey which was conducted to investigate the barriers and enablers in the implementation of the 3rd edition of the IATA, CANSO, IFALPA and IFATCA Unstable Approaches: Risk Mitigation Policies, Procedures and Best Practices.
-The survey responses are also included
+- Results of the survey conducted to investigate the barriers and enablers in the implementation of the Unstable Approaches: Risk Mitigation Policies, Procedures and Best Practices.

 - The formation of the Unstable Approach Development and Implementation Team to manage the effective development and adoption of the recommendations mentioned in this report.